 Frontcourt: Kawhi Leonard, Raptors

 Last year was a disaster for Kawhi Leonard but one summer blockbuster trade later has brought the conversation back of Leonard as a legit MVP contender.
-His career high 27.6 points and 7.9 rebounds have helped the Raptors continue to stay in the top of the standings in the East.
+His career-high 27.6 points and 7.9 rebounds have helped the Raptors continue to stay at the top of the standings in the East.

 Frontcourt: Joel Embiid, 76ers